Edinburgh-Genome-Foundry/Sequeduct/README.md

 Copyright 2021 Edinburgh Genome Foundry, University of Edinburgh

-Sequeduct was written at the [Edinburgh Genome Foundry](https://edinburgh-genome-foundry.github.io/) by [Peter Vegh](https://github.com/veghp), and is released under the GPLv3 license.
+Sequeduct was designed by [Giovanni Stracquadanio](https://github.com/stracquadaniolab/) and Peter Vegh.
+It's implemented in Nextflow by [Peter Vegh](https://github.com/veghp) at the [Edinburgh Genome Foundry](https://edinburgh-genome-foundry.github.io/), and is released under the GPLv3 license.